 In this hemisphere, it’s possible that Andy Mill knows as much about tarpon catching as anyone dead or alive – spin or fly.
-In this story on advanced fly fishing for tarpon we’ll draw on his hard earned knowledge.
-Knowledge that he served up to readers in his award-winning book called A Passion for Tarpon.
+In this story on advanced fly fishing for tarpon, we’ll draw on his hard-earned knowledge.
+A knowledge that he served up to readers in his award-winning book called A Passion for Tarpon.

-If you’ve a passion for tarpon, we can promise you that you’ll take away from this single chapter enough to make you a better tarpon angler and, especially so, if you’re an angler with big ‘poons on the mind.
+If you have a passion for tarpon, we can promise you that you’ll take away from this single chapter enough to make you a better tarpon angler and, especially so, if you’re an angler with big ‘poons on the mind.

 Part Two ~ Feeding the Animal